Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

 \begin{lemma} The sequence~$\pi_i$ preserves the real-time order of~$\sigma$. \end{lemma}

-\begin{proof} Recall that $\pi_i = \alpha_i \concat \beta_i$ and consider first those operations of~$\pi_i$ that appear in~$\alpha_i$, that is, they have been confirmed by some client~$C_k$.
-Lemma~\ref{lem:app_realtime} shows that these operations preserve the real-time order of~$\sigma$.
+\begin{proof} Recall that $\pi_i = \alpha_i \concat \beta_i$ and consider first the operations in~$\alpha_i$, which have been confirmed by some client.
+Lemma~\ref{lem:app:realtime} shows that these operations preserve the real-time order of~$\sigma$.
 Second, the operations in $\beta_i$ are ordered according to their sequence number and they were committed by~$C_i$.
 According to the protocol, $C_i$ executes only one operation at a time and always assigns a sequence number that is higher than the previous one.
-Hence, $\beta_i$ also preserves the real-time order of $\sigma$.
+Hence, $\beta_i$ also preserves the real-time order of~$\sigma$.

 We are left to show that no operation in $\beta_i$ precedes an operation from $\alpha_i$ in~$\sigma$.
-Recall that $\alpha_i$ is the promised view to $C_i$ of $o$ (the last operation in $\alpha_i$) and includes the operations that $C_i$ has confirmed or received as pending from $S$ after $C_i$ invoked $o$.
-Since $o$ precedes all operations from $\beta_i$, it follows that no operation in $\alpha_i$ precedes an operation from $\beta_i$. \end{proof}
+Recall that $\alpha_i$ consists of operations that have been confirmed and $\beta_i$ are operations executed and committed by~$C_i$.
+Let~$\tilde{o}$ be the last operation of~$\alpha_i$ and suppose it has sequence number~$l$.